Which Boiler Should Landlords Use For BTL Rental Properties?

 Twofold point here:

-• Most boiler warranties/guarantees are only valid if an annual boiler service is conducted!
+• Most boiler warranties or guarantees are only valid if the boiler is serviced annually!
 Failing to service will most likely void any claims.

 • It’s the landlord’s legal obligation (for dwellings in England & Wales) to have an annual gas safety check for all gas appliances in their rental properties by a Gas Safe Engineer.

-• Don’t a polish a turd (i.e. buy a new boiler when it makes sense)
+• Don’t polish a turd (i.e. buy a new boiler when it makes sense)

-I’ll leave this decision to the better judgement of your capable hands, but the general principle is not to keep repairing a boiler that’s on its last legs, or a particularly old boiler that suddenly died overnight.
+I’ll trust your good judgment on this, but the general rule is not to keep repairing a boiler that’s on its last legs or an especially old one that suddenly breaks down.

 I fell into that trap once!
 What a freaking expensive mistake that was.
 Obviously, I kept thinking about the short-term expenses instead of the long-term.
-I ‘spose it’s a natural trap most consumers get sucked into, but it’s still utterly stupid.
+I ‘spose it’s a natural trap most consumers get sucked into, but it’s still utterly stupid if you have the means to replace it.

 I remember spending £400 on a faulty circuit board on a 10+ year old boiler, when replacing the boiler would have cost £1000 (not including labour).
 After splashing out on the circuit board, shortly after another fault occurred, and then another.
 Before I knew it, it would have been cheaper just to replace the rusty pile of junk from the beginning.